rohitsharmaj7/medium-unlimited/README.md

 # medium-unlimited
-This code has been done by ManojVivek and some modifications are made to directly add it to chrome.
+This code has been done by @ManojVivek and some modifications are made to directly add it to chrome.